-(b) If, as a result of any audit, it is determined that the amounts due and payable to FRONTERA as a result of any Transaction, or otherwise due to FRONTERA, and such amount exceeds one-quarter of one percent (1/4%) of all Gross Revenue, then EPMI shall bear the costs of such audit, otherwise, FRONTERA shall bear the costs of the audit of EPMI’s books and records.
+(b) If, as a result of any audit, it is determined that the amounts due and payable to FRONTERA as a result of any Transaction, or otherwise due to FRONTERA, and such amount exceeds one-quarter of one percent (1/4%) of all Net Proceeds, then EPMI shall bear the costs of such audit, otherwise, FRONTERA shall bear the costs of the audit of EPMI’s books and records.
 Any dispute that arises with respect to discrepancies from any audit which the Parties are unable to resolve between themselves, shall be resolved under Section 20.

 20. DISPUTE RESOLUTION